-Step 2: Run TouchCopy and connect your iOS device.
+Step 2: Run TouchCopy and connect your iOS device via a USB cable.

 Step 4: Browse around your iOS device files and folders, or choose to copy files to and from your device.

 How to transfer files to your iPhone, iPod, or iPad